JuanMartinFajardo/Encryption_system/README.md

 ## About this software

 This is an encryption method that I created when I was 16 years old.
-It is not very efficient, but it was one of my first incursions into world of coding.
+It is not very efficient, but it was one of my first incursions into the world of coding.
 So I leave it here.
 I called it 'WatCrypter'.

 ## How to use it